IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP1-NODE-STARTER/README.md

 ## Running the app locally

 Now we're going to begin with a basic workflow.
-We'll make the app run locally on our computers, change things a little, and then upload the app to the cloud.
+We'll make the app run locally on our computers, change things a little, and then upload the app back to the cloud.

 1. First let's spend some time learning about `npm`, the Node.js package manager.
 We'll explore a few packages for databases, social media, algorithms and managing dependencies via `package.json` ... then we'll see it in action.